kennt/ncloud/README.md

 * `make socket` -- builds the executable, `Application` with SocketApp.cpp
 * `make test` -- builds the unit test executable, `test`

+### raft (In Progress)
+Builds a version that uses the Raft protocol for cluster memberhship.
+This is a fairly large change as it changes the cluster to be leader-based.

+This is still work-in-progress and is unstable.

+* `make raft` -- builds the executable, `Application` with RaftApp.cpp.
+This is a socket-based application.
+* `make test` -- builds the unit test executable, `test'`.
+This has two added test files, `TestContext.cpp` and `TestRaft.cpp`.

 ## Future work
 * Better documentation
 * Better testing of the higher level code